The Rice Chick

 Jump to:

-Parboiled rice, a staple in many cuisines, undergoes a unique processing method that sets it apart from regular rice.
+Parboiled rice, a staple in many cuisines, undergoes a unique processing method that sets it apart from regular rice and other rice types.

 The grains are subjected to a process involving steaming and pressure treatment before milling.